labtreeo/Laptics_Dash/index.md

 ### Installation Stand alone App:

-1: Download the EXE from the Updates channel
+1: Download the latest version from Github

-2: Run The EXE and the app should install
+2: Open de zip file and open the dist folder and run the EXE file